 - Open your mouth and form an O shape.
 Relax and let your chin drop down.

 - Place your palms on the outside of your face so that your fingertips are at the level of your temples.

 - Using your hands, gently pull your skin back and up.

 - Hold the position for at least 30 seconds.

 Let your facial features relax briefly and then repeat the exercise two or three more times.

 This article has been translated from German by Karen Stankiewicz.
-You can find the original here: Gesichtsyoga: Wirkung und die wichtigsten Übungenaffiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can find the original here: Gesichtsyoga: Wirkung und die wichtigsten Übungenunderlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.